MindFlowOy/website/README.md

     To deploy github

-        First optimize JavaScript, CSS and images by running
+        First optimize JavaScript, CSS and images (if any changed) by running

         grunt

         Then deploy by